nativefairie/NN-GA/README.md

 Flowers_CLF.ipynb
 --------------------------------
 The example above, this time only using SciKit.
 Testing with various classifiers.
-Highest accuracy was obtained with NN CLF.
+Highest accuracy was obtained with MLP CLF.

 Flowers_custom_CLF.ipynb
 --------------------------------